UWPCE-PythonCert/ProgrammingInPython/source/modules/PythonClasses.rst

 Class Attributes
 ----------------

-In the above example, we assigned two attributes to ``self`` -- these are going to be different for each instance, or copy of this class.
+In the above example, we assigned two attributes to ``self`` -- these are going to be different for each instance, or copy, of this class.
 But what if you want all the instances of a class to share the same values?

 .. code-block:: python

-    class Point(object):
+    class Point:
         size = 4
-        color= "red"
+        color = "red"
         def __init__(self, x, y):
             self.x = x
             self.y = y

 Anything assigned in the class scope is a class attribute -- every instance of the class shares the same one.
+So in this case, all Points will have the same size and color, but different x and y coordinates.

 Note: the methods defined by ``def`` are class attributes as well.